taikedz/webserver.sh/README.md

 This is a a series of examples of bash scripting to make a web server using little more than bash, the GNU tools, and`*Hobbit*`'s `nc` (`netcat-traditional`)... and [Bash Builder][bbuild] for the advanced example.

-There are three executable versions:
+There are four executable versions:

 * Quick and dirty implementation in `examples/webserver-dirty.sh`
 * Cleaner version in `examples/webserver-functional.sh` which uses functions and local variables
 * Fully functional one one in `bin/webserver.sh` which is a "compiled" version of the sources in `examples/src`
 	* it is a demonstration of the use of [Bash Builder][bbuild]
+* A bash-builder example using the syntax extensions

 The fuller version has simple additional implemented features compared to the `dirty` and `funcitonal` variants including